 (4) Alerted to an abduction or the report of a child missing,

 the citizenry become an extensive network of eyes and ears serving

 to assist law enforcement in quickly locating and safely recovering

 (5) The most effective method of immediately notifying the

-public of a child abduction or report of a missing child
+public of a child abduction or report of a missing child is through

 the broadcast media; and